frankheat/offsecnotes/content/web/vulnerabilities/cors/index.md

 CORS (Cross-Origin Resource Sharing) is a browser security feature that controls how web applications interact with resources hosted on different origins.
 It's designed to prevent malicious websites from making unauthorized requests to other sites on behalf of the user.

 {{< hint style=notes >}}
-**Note**: An "origin" in CORS includes the protocol, domain, and port.
+An "origin" in CORS includes the protocol, domain, and port.
 So `https://example.com` and `http://example.com` are considered different origins
 \[[↗](https://developer.mozilla.org/en-US/docs/Glossary/Origin)].
 {{< /hint >}}